I am a Christian.

 Yes, there’s an American Christian Taliban, and we ought be concerned.

-While they are busy working to achieve their vision through democratic means, the net-goal is not all that different than other religious extremist groups: taking control of culture and government to transform a nation into following the tenets and principles of their own religion.
+While they are busy working to achieve their vision through democratic means, the net-goal is not all that different than other religious extremist groups: taking control of culture and government to transform a nation into one where their rules are law.

 Not via influence and by wining in the arena of ideas, but through power, control, and dominance.

-Yes, there is a Christian Taliban in America, and they are actively working to take over the government at local, state, and national levels.
+Yes, there is a Christian Taliban in America, and they are actively working to take over the government at local, state, and national levels, and aim to force on the rest of us a weird, twisted version of Christianity that isn’t really Christianity at all– it’s the strange and wicked religion of TRUMPianity.

 We must stand for religious freedom, but must stand against religious rule.